timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/delivery.md

       deployment:
         resource: source-provider
 ```
-As you can see the configuration of the ClusterDeliveries looks similar to ClusterSupplychain.
+As you can see, the configuration of the ClusterDeliveries looks similar to ClusterSupplychain.
 You can specify the type of Deliverable they accept through the `spec.selector`, `spec.selectorMatchExpressions`, and `selectorMatchFields` fields and all of the resources via `spec.resources`.

 ClusterSourceTemplates and ClusterTemplates are valid for ClusterDelivery.
 It additionally has the resource ClusterDeploymentTemplates.
 Delivery can cast the values from a ClusterSourceTemplate so that they may be consumed by a ClusterDeploymentTemplate.